Phyllanthus anamalayanus

 Phyllanthus anamalayanus is a species of plant in the family Phyllanthaceae.
 It is endemic to the Anamalai Hills in Coimbatore district in the state of Tamil Nadu, India.
-The species is a shrub or small tree occurring in the understorey of mid-elevation tropical wet evergreen forests in the Anamalai Hills, and is endemic to the Western Ghats.
+The species is a shrub or small tree occurring in the understorey of mid-elevation tropical montane evergreen rain forests in the Anamalai Hills, and is endemic to the Western Ghats.
 It is threatened by habitat loss.

 Description

 The species is an evergreen shrub or small tree occurring in the understorey, reaching a height of 4.5 to 6 m.
 The leaves are simple, alternate, ovate or lanceolate, about 4 – 9 cm long by 1.5 to 3 cm broad, rounded to acute at base, with entire margins, glabrous, acute to acuminate at apex with regular nerves and glaucous beneath.
 There are 10 to 14 leaves per branchlet, which is phyllanthoid, and in a distichous arrangement.
 Flowers are small, dioecious, axillary and inconspicuous attached to underside of twigs and lack petals.
 The flowering branchlets may continue to grow and produce leaves after flowering.

 The tree is monoceious.
-The male flowers occur in clusters, with no petals and have 3 Stamens, erect, joined or free; anthers extrorse, the cells dehiscing longitudinally.
+The male flowers occur in clusters, with no petals and have 3 stamens, erect, joined or free; anthers extrorse, the cells dehiscing longitudinally.
 The pedicels of the male flowers are filiform (thread-like).
 The female flowers are solitary or occur in clusters of 2 – 3, with a 1 mm long and thick pedicel and 6 sepals, biseriate, as in staminate flowers.
 The ovary is ovoid and 3-celled with 2 ovules in each cell.
 The glabrous fruit capsule has 3-4 cells and lobes and is about 7 mm to 10 mm broad.
 Seeds are trigonous, rounded on the back, often pitted on the faces, with fleshy and unequal cotyledons.